Travel guide

 Coverage and networks: Bell, Rogers, and Telus

-Carrier Primary Network Coverage Ideal for
+Operator Main network Coverage Ideal for

 Bell 5G+ / 4G LTE Very broad, strong in 5G+ Major cities and coast

-Telus 5G / 4G LTE Very good in the West Vancouver, Rockies, Alberta
+Telus 5G / 4G LTE Very good in the west Vancouver, Rockies, Alberta

 From Toronto to the Rockies, without losing signal.